aptech/docs/docs/data-management/data-cleaning.rst

     7 0 9
     1 3 5

 .. note:  :func:`sortmc` and :func:`sortc` sort data in ascending order.
-To sort data in descending order, wrap the call to the sorting procedure using the procedure `rev` .
+To sort data in descending order, wrap the call to the sorting procedure using the procedure :func:`rev` .

 Changing the order of columns
 ++++++++++++++++++++++++++++++++++